CamileM/Terraform/README.md

 ````

 - The App will be running via the Public IP address of the Instance it created.
-- To cancel the App from running, you'll need to press the following command on
-your keyboard 'ctrl' + 'c' at the same time.
+- You'll need to press the following command on your keyboard 'ctrl' + 'c' at the

-Signed By: Camile D. J. M
+same time to cancel the process.